Multimodal Transportation Pricing Alliance Design: Large-Scale Optimization for Rapid Gains: Introduction

-\textbf{Multimodal network optimization with endogenous demand}: Our work is related to literature on optimal design and operation of transportation systems that acknowledges and leverages endogenous demand.
-Past research has modeled decision-making travelers with preferences.
+{\textbf{Integrated multimodal transportation system design}: Our work is related to the literature on optimal design and operation of transportation systems that leverages passenger choice models.} Past research has modeled decision-making travelers with preferences.
 One-to-one and many-to-one assignment problems among travelers and suppliers have been addressed with preference-based stable matchings to prevent participants from leaving ride-sharing systems \citep{wae2018} or transit systems \citep{rc2019}.
-Passenger decisions are also often captured by discrete choice models. \cite{bny2020} jointly determine frequencies and prices for multimodal transit to minimize wait times, subject to passenger mode and route choices. \cite{cvbm2017} optimize airline scheduling, fleet assignment, and fares while capturing the effects of competing high-speed rail service, taking passengers' mode choices into consideration. \cite{wvj2020} develop fixed-route transit timetables to maximize welfare, subject to competition with ride-sourcing companies, and congestion effects from passengers' mode switching. \cite{wjv2022} optimize a network of vertiports for supporting urban aerial mobility, with passenger mode choices described by two alternative models, including a multinomial logit model. \cite{bhls2021} tackle a welfare-maximizing system design and pricing problem for centrally coordinated multimodal transport networks with price-dependent demand, and formulate it using mixed-integer convex optimization.
-In contrast, we tackle a multi-objective pricing alliance design problem with a practically suitable pricing scheme that enables transparent price communication to passengers, but also prevents its convexification and, in turn, heightens the computational challenge.
+Passenger decisions are often captured by discrete choice models. \cite{bny2020} jointly determine multimodal transit frequencies and prices to minimize wait times, subject to passenger choice. \cite{cvbm2017} optimize airline scheduling, fleet assignment, and fares while capturing the effects of competing high-speed rail service, taking passengers' mode choices into consideration. \cite{wvj2022} develop fixed-route transit timetables to maximize welfare, subject to competition with ride-sourcing companies, and congestion effects from passengers' mode switching. \cite{wjv2022} optimize a network of vertiports for supporting urban aerial mobility, with passenger mode choices described by two alternative models, including a multinomial logit model. \cite{bhls2021} tackle a welfare-maximizing system design and pricing problem for centrally coordinated multimodal transport networks with price-dependent demand, and formulate it using mixed-integer convex optimization.
+In contrast, we tackle a multi-objective alliance design problem with a practically suitable pricing scheme.
+It enables transparent price communication to passengers, but also prevents its convexification, thus heightening the computational challenge.